Special Tribunal for Lebanon: Issuance of indictment

 In September 2010, Prosecutor Daniel Bellemare stated that the indictment had not been drafted yet and would not be filed until he was satisfied there was enough evidence: "the impact of going too fast would be much worse.
 As I said before: The indictment has to be based on solid evidence".
 Around the same time, Head of the Defence Office Francois Roux pointed out that an indictment was not a final decision or verdict and that in international criminal law (as in domestic criminal law), one could be found innocent even after an indictment.
 The STL in The Hague refused to discuss either political alliance's approach to the tribunal.
 Al Akhbar reported that following pressure from the United States on its Lebanese allies not to bargain over the STL, it would issue its first round of indictments in March 2011.

 The confidential indictment was filed on 17 January 2011 and confirmed on 28 June 2011.
 The identities of those indicted were not officially revealed until a month later, and the full indictment was not unsealed until August.
 In the meantime, prior to the official announcement, the media had widely reported that Hezbollah members Mustafa Badreddine, Salim al-Ayyash, Assad Sabra and Hassan Oneissi had been charged.

 Tensions and political debate in Lebanon

-Reacting to rumours that Hezbollah members would be indicted for Hariri's assassination, Hezbollah leader Sayyed Hassan Nasrallah condemned the investigation as an Israeli project intended to escalate tensions in Lebanon and that any indictment of a Hezbollah member could destabilise the unity of the government.
+Reacting to rumours that Hezbollah members would be indicted for Hariri's assassination, Hezbollah leader Hassan Nasrallah condemned the investigation as an Israeli project intended to escalate tensions in Lebanon and that any indictment of a Hezbollah member could destabilise the unity of the government.
 He also said he would resist any attempt to arrest even "half a member" of the party.
 He had previously questioned the alleged funding for the STL.

 Others reacted differently.
 Maronite patriarch Nasrallah Sfeir called the STL "fair and righteous."

 With rhetoric escalating on all sides, many political leaders in Lebanon worried that the indictment of Hezbollah members could destabilize the country and lead to civil strife.